alichtner/artorithmia/README.md

 2. **Cluster Artwork** - Deploy clustering algorithms to quickly group a collection of work by different metrics depending on user requests
 3. **Prototype a Recommender** - Use the featurized images and cluster classifications to build a prototype recommendation interface to help users find art that they love

+## How to run it

+This project currently requires access to the Drizl collection.
+It will soon be updated to accept any collection of art.

+Please send any comments or suggestions to

 ## Pipeline

 ![project pipeline](images/pipeline.png)